bvvivek6/PLACEMENT-REVISION/DBMS/06-sql-intermediate.md

 ### 6. SELF JOIN

 A regular join, but the table is joined with itself.
+Useful for hierarchical data (e.g., Employees and Managers).

 ```sql
 SELECT A.Name AS Employee, B.Name AS Manager